Stanford Men's Golf Team 9-time National Champion

 Stanford Greats

-The names are legendary: Little, Seaver, Rosburg, Watson & Woods and others.
+Stanford Hall of Famers are legendary: Little, Seaver, Rosburg, Watson & Woods and most recently Patrick Rodgers

 National Champions